franciscoengenheiro/desktop-checkers-app/Updates.md

 # Checkers Desktop App

 This document will serve to store information about the new software implementations of the Checkers Desktop App project.

+## Update v1.27 (24/09/2023):

+- Added a link for the JAR file download.
+- A user reported a specific invalid move that would crash the application instantly.
+Now, the user is presented with an error dialog and the game is resumed to the previous state.
+The error had to do with the last handleCatch middleware implementation not working correclty within a coroutine scope.

 ## Update v1.26 (05/02/2023):

-- A user reported a bug on the dialog window not opening correctly.
+- A user reported a bug on the rules' dialog window not opening correctly.
 The issue was identified to be caused by the latest resources refactoring.
 - Fixed a small image bug that could be seen in the README.md file when in browser dark mode.

 ## Update v1.25 (02/02/2023):

 - A new enum class representing the prerequisites for a board's first checker placement has been added, along with a new function to allow its usage.
 - Created an updates file to store the content present here.
-- A middleware (handleCatch) was created to refactor duplicate code that was present in several ViewModel functions that could cause an error.
+- Middleware (handleCatch) was created to refactor duplicate code that was present in several ViewModel functions that could cause an error.
 - README.md is now the main report of this project.
 - Refactor some files in the *resources* module.
-- Changed exit shortcut from **Escape** to **Alt+f4**
+- Changed exit shortcut from **Escape** to **Alt+f4**.

 ## Update v1.24 (10/01/2023):

 - Code refactored.
 - Comments were revisited.
 - Performed more tests.
 - Reorg packages.

 ## Update v1.23 (09/01/2023):

 - Implemented sound and media player objects to define and play sounds respectively.
 - Added ISEL canvas libs to the project for their sound functions.
 - Added option in the game menu to enable/disable sound.